j4ym0/pia-qbittorrent-docker/README.md

 You can not specify a port, Private Internet Access assign a random port to your connection that will change every time.
 The port will be assigned for a maximum of 2 months.
 The container will have to keep in contact with PIA to keep the port alive and the port may be revoke if the container is not able to keep in contact.

-If the internet connection is lossed for a short time, the port remains open.
+If the internet connection is lost for a short time, the port remains open.
 If the internet connection is lost for longer than 15 minutes the port should remain open until the port is reassigned.
 Although the container is designed to restart if there is an issue with port forwarding (exit code 5), i have yet to experience a port becoming unavailable.
 If you seem to have an issue, restart the container or goto File and use the exit qBittorrent from the webUI.
 The container will restart if `--restart unless-stopped` is set .

 ## Connect to webUI